drwahyudi/drwahyudi.github.io/CV/index.md

 `2019 - 2020`
 **Teaching Assistant** for the following courses:
--Earth Dynamics
+- Earth Dynamics
--Geomorphology
+- Geomorphology
--Global Tectonic and Rock Cycle
+- Global Tectonic and Rock Cycle
--Eroding Landscape
+- Eroding Landscape

 *the University of Edinburgh* – Edinburgh, United Kingdom.